dotnet/docs/docs/fsharp/style-guide/conventions.md

 ### Sort `open` statements topologically

 In F#, the order of declarations matters, including with `open` statements.
-This is unlike C#, where `using` statements can be sorted arbitrarily; tthe effect is the same regardless of the ordering.
+This is unlike C#, where `using` statements can be sorted arbitrarily, where the effect is the same regardless of ordering.

-In F#, because elements opened into a scope can shadow others already present, reordering opens can alter the meaning of code.
+In F#, because elements opened into a scope can shadow others already present.
+This means that reordering `open` statements can alter the meaning of code.
 As a result, sorting alphanumerically (or psuedo-randomly) is generally not recommended, lest you generate different behavior that you might expect.

 Instead, we recommend that you sort them [topologically](https://en.wikipedia.org/wiki/Topological_sorting); that is, order your `open` statements in the order in which _layers_ of your system are defined.
 Doing alphanumeric sorting within different topological layers may also be considered.